joelouthan/theologic.us/content/posts/5-home-devos-mark/2012-09-12-devotions-mark-36-21-jesus-is-on-mission-from-the-father.md

 ---
 ## The Introduction

+When you read the Gospel of Mark, if nothing else, if you are even halfway paying attention, is that Christ is one of action.

+We have read where Jesus heals, prays, accepts sinners, forgive sinners, heals hearts, and preaches the gospel.

+But Christ was no ordinary man who did a bunch of great and even supernatural things.
+Christ is the Son of God who was God.
+And while he was here ministering on earth, he was filled with the Holy Spirit.

+But did Christ come on his own.
+No. He didn't minister on his own.
+But he did not come on his own.

+The Father, our Father in Heaven, sent Christ here.
+And it wasn't a casual vacation.
+It was a mission not to heal a bunch of people, rebuke legalists, or even to preach the gospel--although, Christ did all of that and then some.

+Christ singularly focused to rescue his people from their sins.

 ## The Text

+>Mark 3:6-19 (CSB) Immediately the Pharisees went out and started plotting with the Herodians against him, how they might kill him.
+>
->Mark 3:7-19 (CSB) Jesus departed with his disciples to the sea, and a large crowd followed from Galilee, and a large crowd followed from Judea,
+>Jesus departed with his disciples to the sea, and a large crowd followed from Galilee, and a large crowd followed from Judea,
 >
 ><sup> 8 </sup>Jerusalem, Idumea, beyond the Jordan, and around Tyre and Sidon.
 The large crowd came to him because they heard about everything he was doing.
 >